MEET OUR OHANA

 Founder of PPE and Performer

 Along with her dear friends, Audrey created Pacific Paradise Entertainment LLC, comprising of dedicated friends who enjoy dancing and performing to perpetuate the Polynesian culture.
 In addition, Audrey is a cardiology nurse practitioner.
-She loves to exercise and is now a certified Hot Hula Fitness Instructor.
+Dancing is her way to express her innermost feelings.